stevana/deterministic-scheduler/README-unprocessed.md

     [fakes](https://martinfowler.com/bliki/TestDouble.html) before, think of
     them as a more elaborate test double than a mock.
-A mock of a component expects to be called in some particular way (i.e. exposes only some limited subset of the components API), and typically throw an expeception when called in any other way.
+A mock of a component expects to be called in some particular way (i.e. exposes only some limited subset of the components API), and typically throw an exception when called in any other way.
 While a fake exposes the full API and can be called just like the real component, but unlike the real component it takes some shortcuts.
 For example a fake might lose all data when restarted (i.e. keeps all data in